Council approves mixed-income housing for Biltmore Ave.

 A mixed-income housing project that’s been years in the making is now cleared for construction, following a unanimous June 27 vote by Asheville City Council.
 The conditional zoning approval will permit 221 units to be built at 311 and 319 Biltmore Ave., just south of downtown.

 Charlotte-based developer Laurel Street Residential is planning two five-story, multifamily buildings for the roughly 4.6 acres between Biltmore Avenue and Lee Garden Lane, next to the new Maple Crest Apartments at Lee Walker Heights.
-The complex will feature one-bedroom, two-bedroom and three-bedroom units, as well as numerous community spaces and leasable storefronts.
+The complex will feature one-, two-and three-bedroom units, as well as numerous community spaces and leasable storefronts.

 Dionne Nelson, Laurel Street’s president and CEO, said her firm was ready to proceed with the project immediately.
 The developer estimated that construction would finish by the end of 2025, with all units leased by the following year.